High School

 We have partnered with Chippewa Valley Technical College to offer high school students the opportunity to earn both high school and college credit while working towards an associate degree.

-Students may enroll in any of the courses below for the 2022-23 academic year.
-All courses are available online.
-Online CVTC courses are not self-paced.
+*Online CVTC courses are not self-paced.
 Students are expected to meet weekly deadlines for projects, assignments, and assessments.

 Chippewa Valley Technical College and eSucceed also offer High School Academies, a series of courses designed to meet high school requirements while allowing students to explore their passions in the context of a future career.
 Through High School Academies, students can earn a recognized industry credential, an embedded technical diploma, or up to a full semester of an associate degree program.
 Some industries included in High School Academies are nursing, construction, and business management.